Shifting Image

 • Side view of a woman reading from a touchscreen next to a large white architectural model of a neoclassical building, made of imitation sugar cubes.
 The installation is surrounded by a base of loose sugar cubes and illuminated in a dark room.

-• Led interpretive, UX/UI strategy and multimedia design for a sensitive, multi-perspective exhibition.
+• Led the strategic UX/UI and multimedia framework for a high-stakes, multi-perspective national exhibition.

-• Designed experience logic and content systems capable of handling layered narratives without overwhelming visitors.
+• Built content systems from the ground up capable of holding conflicting historical narratives without overwhelming visitors.

-• Coordinated internal and external specialists across interfaces, projections, and installations.
+• Managed multidisciplinary specialists across digital interfaces, spatial projections, and physical touchpoints.

 • Panoramic view of the exhibition room with a timeline wall, large projected colonial portraits, and a seated visitor.
 The bust of Johan Maurits appears in the foreground, partially turned.